kamranahmedse/developer-roadmap/content/roadmaps/109-golang/content/109-go-microservices/102-go-kit.md

 # Go kit

-Go kit is a programming toolkit for building microservices (or elegant monoliths) in Go.
-We solve common problems in distributed systems and application architecture so you can focus on delivering business value.
+Go kit is a programming toolkit for building microservices (or elegant monoliths) in Go. it solves common problems in distributed systems and application architecture so you can focus on delivering business value.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>